 Hash Clusters: - This is also similar to indexed cluster.
 Here instead of storing the records based on the cluster key, we generate the hash key value for the cluster key and store the records with same hash key value together in the memory disk.

+Advantages of Clustered File Organization

 This method is best suited when there is frequent request for joining the tables with same joining condition.

 When there is a 1:M mapping between the tables, it results efficiently

+Disadvantages of Clustered File Organization

 This method is not suitable for very large databases since the performance of this method on them is low.

 We cannot use this clusters, if there is any change is joining condition.
 If the joining condition changes, the traversing the file takes lot of time.